madusug/ecommerce-platform/README.md

 This project builds a full-stack ecommerce platform with a Node.js/Express backend (`api/`) and a React frontend (`webapp/`), containerized with Docker, and deployed to AWS ECS via GitHub Actions.
 Below is a detailed chronicle of its creation, including every step, error encountered, and resolution applied.

-My goal with this project is ato automate the integration and deployment process for both components using GitHub Actions, ensuring continuous integration and delivery.
+My goal with this project is to automate the integration and deployment process for both components using GitHub Actions, ensuring continuous integration and delivery.

 ## Project Structure